apecloud/kubeblocks/docs/user_docs/quick-start/try-kubeblocks-on-cloud.md

 ## Preparation

-When deploying on the cloud, cloud resources are initialized with the help of the terraform script maintained by ApeCloud.
-Find this script at [Github repository](https://github.com/apecloud/cloud-provider).

-When deploying a Kubernetes cluster on the cloud, `kbcli` clones the above repository to the local host, calls the terraform commands to initialize the cluster, then deploys KubeBlocks on this cluster.
+When deploying KubeBlocks on the cloud, cloud resources are initialized with the help of [the terraform script](https://github.com/apecloud/cloud-provider). `kbcli` downloads the script and stores it locally, then calls the terraform commands to initialize a fully-managed Kubernetes cluster and deploy KubeBlocks on this cluster.

 <Tabs>
 <TabItem value="AWS" label="AWS" default>